Category 10: Eye Of The Storm

 About The Bar

-Moving on to the size of the bar it is among the top 3 biggest bars on Broadway.
-With 4 floors that wrap around a ground floor auditorium there is enough seating to sit 3,000 people inside. on the very top it is a huge rooftop featuring a bar and garage doors so you can walk outside and be under the stars.
-Fun fact you can see the Tennessee Titans football stadium across the river from the bar.
+Moving on to the size of the bar, it is among the top 3 biggest bars on Broadway.
+With 4 floors that wrap around a ground floor auditorium, there is enough seating to sit 3,000 people inside.
+On the very top, it is a huge rooftop featuring a bar and garage doors so you can walk outside and be under the stars.
+Fun fact: You can see the Tennessee Titans football stadium across the river from the bar.

 The Man Himself: Luke Combs